RoosterDragon/Desktop-Ponies/Content/readme.txt

     You will need mono version 3.2.1 or better.
     Choose the "Mono MRE Installer" from: http://www.go-mono.com/mono-downloads/download.html Once installed, you can run the "RunOnMac.command" file to launch the program.
-    (If the program immediately errors when you attempt to run it, you may be missing some required fonts.
-    Try installing XQuartz, and this should resolve your issue: http://xquartz.macosforge.org) It is recommended to run "mozroots --import --ask-remove" from the command line to install default Mozilla web certificates, which will allow the program to check online for updates.

 ---------------------------------------